joshmarinacci/meowlang/blog1/blog1.md

 can be challenging to implement and are often considered a dark art of computer science.
 This blog series will show that it doesn't have to be magic.
 We will explore a new open source Javascript library called Ohm which makes parsers easy to build and reuse.
-In this series we will use Ohm to recognize numbers, parse file formats, build a calculator, and eventually create our own full programming language in under 200 lines of code.
+In this series we will use Ohm to recognize numbers, build a calculator, and more.
+By the end of this series you will have created a complete programming language *in under 200 lines of code*.
 I hope to show you that this new powerful tool will let you do things that you might have thought impossible otherwise.

 ## Why are Parsers Hard?